Emma Coburn: 2016: Rio Olympic bronze medalist

-2017
+2017: World champion

 In January, Coburn, along with Sydney McLaughlin, Brenda Martinez, and Jenny Simpson set a world-best time of 10:40.31 in the Distance Medley Relay (DMR) at the 2017 New Balance Indoor Grand Prix at Boston's Reggie Lewis Center.
-Although news accounts reported it as" breaking a world record," the DMR was not recognized for world record sanctioning in 2017 by World Athletics because it was run on an indoor, banked track, rather than outdoors.
+Although news accounts reported it as "breaking a world record", the DMR was not recognized for world record sanctioning in 2017 by World Athletics because it was run on an indoor, banked track, rather than outdoors.
 Nevertheless, it was a remarkable feat with the US track community continuing to acknowledge it as a world record.
 Coburn ran the opening leg (1200m, 3:18.40), followed by Powell (400m, 52.32), then Martinez (800m, 2:01.94), with Simpson anchoring the team (1600m, 4:27.66).
 The previous best of 10:42.57 was run at this meeting in 2015 by the American team of Sarah Brown, Mahogany Jones, Megan Krumpoch, and Brenda Martinez.

-On May 5, 2017, Coburn opened her outdoor season at the IAAF Diamond League 2017 Doha Qatar Athletic Super Grand Prix, racing the steeplechase in 9:14 to place 5th.
+On May 5, 2017, Coburn opened her outdoor season at the Doha Diamond League, racing the steeplechase in 9:14 to place fifth.
 She then took gold in the 2017 World Championships on August 11 in London.
 This championship made her the first American woman to win a gold medal in the steeplechase at either the World Championships or the Olympics.
 Four of the Kenyan-born women she beat in that race, including Olympic champion/world record holder Ruth Jebet had previously run faster than Coburn.
 Courtney Frerichs won a silver medal at the same event, thus making Coburn and Frerichs the first Americans to win the gold and silver medal in any individual World Championships or Olympics race longer than 400 meters since the 1912 Stockholm Games.

 In November 2017, Coburn was named the winner of the prestigious Jackie Joyner-Kersee Award given annually by USATF to the top female athlete of the year, their highest accolade.
-Coburn joined the ranks of previous winners such as Joan Benoit, Gail Devers, Florence Griffith-Joyner, Jackie Joyner-Kersee, Lynn Jennings, Deena Kastor and Allyson Felix.
-In a statement, Coburn said, “I'm so honored to be named the Jackie Joyner-Kersee award winner and feel very fortunate to be among the athletes that have won this award in the past.
-All of the nominees were incredibly deserving, and I was motivated and inspired by their performances all year.
-Thank you to the media and fans who voted for me.
-I am grateful every day for the support I receive and am encouraged by it to push harder.
-This is truly an unexpected honor.”